By Peter Jeff

 That’s why the most effective leaders nurture a sense of hope echoing the passion and purpose of Martin Luther King Jr. when he beamed a ray of hope: “We shall hew out of the mountain of despair, a stone of hope.”

 No wonder Samuel Taylor Colderidge once wrote “the most ingenious inspirer of hope” is the best physician.
-And no doubt the best leader.

 Today’s ImproveMINT